Monib16/discord_bot/README.md

 # discordbot-v1.0
 Initial version of the discord bot which:

--Plays youtube links\n
+-Plays youtube links

--Plays two soundbytes from a local directory\n
+-Plays two soundbytes from a local directory

 -Contains a help function